bdunko/Charon-s-Obol/notes/Obol/Planning.md

 - [ ] Coin of the days
-	- [ ] Perseus - Gorgon's Gaze Reflected - Turn a coin to or from stone.
 	- [ ] Sarpedon - Purifying Pyre - Ignite a coin.
 If it was already ignited, Bless it.
 If it was already blessed, destroy it and downgrade a random monster twice.
 	- [ ] Nike - Victory Above All - Consecrate a coin.
 For the rest of the round, that coin will always land on heads.
 At the end of the round, destroy it (doom it).
 	- [ ] Aeolus - The Winds Shall Obey - Reflip each coin to the left/right of this (alternates each use)